 Feline type B (or readily available donor)

-And/or a readily available donor (onsite or local blood bank)
+And/or a readily available screened canine and feline donors (onsite or local blood bank with 24 hour service)

 Red blood cell substitute (if available)

 Naso-esophageal or naso-gastric tube feeding

 Nonsteroidal anti-inflammatory agents

 Oral analgesic agents

 300 Ma radiography machine (standard or digital)